 As Covid-19 numbers dwindle this summer, there are other common illnesses to keep in mind despite the steamy summer temperatures: the common cold and sinus infections.
 The culprit that people tend to blame is the frigid air coming from your air conditioner.
 While many believe the transition from hot air outside to cold air inside is solely to blame, that’s not always the case.

-Since these illnesses are known for spreading during the colder months, it might feel a bit dystopian to be sick in the summer.
+Since these illnesses are known for spreading during the colder months, it might feel a bit wrong to be sick in the summer.
 According to the National Institute of Health, summer colds and sinus infections are not as uncommon as we think.

-In fact the chances of contracting the rhinovirus, also known as the common cold, are about the same if you were to catch the virus during the winter.
+In fact, the chances of contracting the rhinovirus, also known as the common cold, are about the same if you were to catch the virus during the winter.

-Sinus Infection, Summer Cold Or Allergies
+Sinus Infection, Summer Cold, or Allergies

-While all three conditions are unpleasant, symptoms can be managed through drinking plenty of fluids, keeping an eye on your body temperature, resting and taking cold relief medications as needed.
-Like any other respiratory infection, your doctor might also prescribe you with antibiotics to help you get rid of your sinus infection.
+While all three conditions are unpleasant, symptoms can be managed through drinking plenty of fluids, keeping an eye on your body temperature, resting, and taking cold relief medications as needed.
+Like any other respiratory infection, your doctor might also prescribe you antibiotics to help you get rid of your sinus infection.